jseeio/ethgen/README.md

-# Generate a new Ethereum address and private key online
+# Generate a new Ethereum address and private key

-`ethgen` uses `crypto` and `ethers` JavaScript packages to generate private keys and Ethereum address.
+`ethgen` uses `crypto` and `ethers` JavaScript packages to generate private keys and Ethereum addresses.
 Protect your private keys and don't share them!